 “I needed to ultimately pick a place that could work well for living as well as working ,” Sniff wrote.
 “It had to be a large, metro region so that we could effectively hire the best people.
 It had to be an area with a low cost of living so that we could extend our runway for our bootstrapped company.
 It also had to be a place I would enjoy living — in short, a place that would feel like home.”

 After considering Portland, Denver, Bozeman, Austin, Nashville and Richmond, Sniff finally settled on Raleigh-Durham, joining a growing list of tech startups and other venture-backed companies that have expanded their operations—or relocated completely to North Carolina (see also: Trilliant).
+Upon arriving here, here’s what he found.

-Reflecting on Sniff’s situation, what catches my eye is not his need for talent—I know that with 53 colleges and universities (including UNC-Chapel Hill, Duke, N.C.
+- Talent: With 53 colleges and universities (including UNC-Chapel Hill, Duke, N.C.
 State, Wake Forest, Davidson… the list goes on) North Carolina is ripe with an overwhelming amount of young, highly qualified talent.

 About the Author